Originate/guide/node_js.md

       Every bug fix per definition changes existing behavior, and even just adding functionality often changes existing behavior in subtle ways.
-      Therefore, each version change must be treated as potentially breaking, and be tested thoroughly before being released.
+      Therefore, each version change must be treated as potentially breaking, and be tested thoroughly before being used in production.
-      The version number change merely provides a hint about how substantial the expected change is,
-      which allows you to defer more substantial version upgrades to an appropriate time.
+      The version number change merely provides a hint about how impactful the expected change should be, which allows you to defer more substantial version upgrades to an appropriate time.
     - Each deploy can use a slightly different set of direct and indirect dependency versions.
-      This problem gets worse the older the version of your library becomes.
+      This problem gets worse the more outdated your `package.json` file becomes.
-    - You don't know which exact API versions you actually code against.
+    - You don't know which exact API versions you actually run against.
       If your package.json specifies version `^1.2.3` of a dependency, your could actually be using `1.7.9` and wouldn't know it.
       The problem here is that such vast version changes are very likely to introduce subtle changes in APIs and functionality that you are not aware of.
+      And the only time you will notice this is when a new production deploy suddenly stops working.
     - Currently there are no tools that can automatically update your `package.json` file with this setup.
   * _conclusion:_